The Second Intermediate Period

 But it is not just the pottery; new types of burials are introduced and instead of having burials with the bodies laid out prone on their backs as with Egyptian mummies, we begin to get crouched burials.
 There are also a number of donkey burials where donkeys were buried in a separate pit at the end of a human grave.
 In the days before the introduction of the camel, the donkey was the main beast of burden, and these donkey burials are thought to mark the burials of rich traders.
 There is much discussion too as to whether an east Mediterranean style of houses, temples and palaces can be distinguished.
 An Egyptian god is adopted, Set, who was long known as a storm god, but is now conflated with the Syrian storm god, Baal-Zephon.

 The most interesting burial is one of a person identified by his finger ring as being Amu the Deputy Treasurer, — Amu means Asiatic — who was buried in a fine rectangular chamber, lying on his side and buried with a fine dagger and battle axe, both of Syrian type.
-While at the entrance of the chamber was a pit in which no less than five donkeys were buried.
+At the entrance of the chamber was a pit in which no less than five donkeys were buried.
 However his title of Deputy Treasurer shows that he was part of Egyptian bureaucracy.
 The Hyksos rulers took over all the paraphernalia of the Egyptians and wanted to think of themselves as being Egyptian, just as in China the invading barbarians from the north, once they had seized power, immediately adopted all the bureaucracy and structure of the Chinese state.

 Then around the end of the 16th century sometime between 1530 and 1500 in the traditional chronology, the city collapses.
 The central part is deserted, though there are new structures in the north western area where a massive building called the Citadel was constructed.
 This was to become the forerunner of palaces built in this area at the beginning of the New Kingdom, which have become controversial because they contain Minoan material and links to the volcanic eruption of Thera.
 See our pages on Thera for the controversy.
-During the New Kingdom a new city was built at Piramessse a couple of miles to the north.
+During the New Kingdom a new city was built at Piramesse a couple of miles to the north.
 Here the excavations have been less intensive, but it was clearly a major town in the early New Kingdom period.

 But it was not just in the North that the central powers lost control — they lost control in the South too.
 In the South, a powerful new kingdom arose at Kerma, 400 km south of Thebes, and beyond the second cataract of the Nile.
 There had been a number of powerful kingdoms in the area known as Nubia, and in the Middle Kingdom, a string of forts had been constructed above the first cataract.
 These however all fell to the new power that arose in the area further south, around Kerma.